Home

 Tween Allowance:

 This could require the first sit-down meeting between child and parents to agree on what expenses the child will be responsible for paying (if you haven't already had to do this).
-Here are some suggested expenses that kids can become responsible for as part of their tween allowance.
+Here are some suggested expenses that preteens can become responsible for as part of their tween allowance.

 • Discretionary food expenses.
-This can include anything from pop after school to hot dogs at the football game on Friday night.
+This can be anything from pop after school to hot dogs at the football game on Friday night.
 Expenses for the regular meals of the day should still fall to the parents.

 Got a tween that's ready for more responsibility - whether because of their maturity or because they are finally a teen?
 Move on up to our allowances for teens page.